Toshihiko-tan/Toshihiko-tan/README.md

 - Email: tansam@umich.edu

 ## ⚡ Fun fact
-I am fluent in Japanese, English, French, and Chinese.
-I can speak a little bit of Spanish as well.
-I love music, and I used to work and DJ at KCSB-FM, a radio station located in Santa Barbara, CA.
+I love music, and I used to work and DJ at KCSB-FM, an independent radio station located in Santa Barbara, CA.

 ---